arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Lecture 1 - Spring Boot Introduction.md

 - Spring Starter Actuator
 - Spring Starter Logging

+e.g.

+`implementation 'org.springframework.boot:spring-boot-starter-security'`

 > A good example of what Spring boot team means with the term 'opinionated' for libraries is logging which by default uses Logback or spring data which by default uses Hibernate.

+---

-## Spring Boot Auto Configuration
+## Spring Boot Auto-Configuration

-- Spring Boot auto-configuration attempts to automatically configure your Spring application based on the jar dependencies that you have added.
+- Spring Boot auto-configuration attempts to automatically configure your Spring application based on the dependencies that you have added.
 - Auto-configuration is non-invasive.
 At any point, you can start to define your own configuration to replace specific parts of the auto-configuration.
 - Auto Configuration uses sensible defaults
-- Auto Configuration uses user configuration to override defaults
+- Auto Configuration allows user to override default configuration

 > Don't feel like something got control of your application development.
 It merely provides aid for rapid development.
 There are plenty of ways to override the default configurations.